-Policy for Face-to-Face portion of the course: In order to encourage good attendance and meaningful participation from all students, attendance and participation are worth 20% of your final grade for the course.
+In order to encourage good attendance and meaningful participation from all students, attendance and participation are worth 25% of your final grade for the course.
 Essentially, attendance and participation will equate to a test grade.
-All students are allowed to miss ONLY one class, without instructor notification.
-THIS ONLY INCLUDES OUR FACE-TO-FACE CLASS MEETING, NOT ONLY CLASS ACTIVITIES.
+All students are allowed to miss ONLY three classes, without instructor notification.
 Each subsequent absence will result in the loss of a letter grade from your total attendance and participation score.
-For example, on the 2ND [unexcused]

-absence, the student can only earn up to 85% (B-) and thereafter can earn no more than 75% (C-), and so on.
-If you have a serious rationale for missing more than the allotted ONE class, then please notify instructor prior to class (if possible) and be prepared to submit official documentation, as evidence.
+For example, on the 4th [unexcused] absence, the student can only earn up to 85% (B-) and thereafter can earn no more than 75% (C-), and so on.
+If you have a serious rationale for missing more than the allotted three classes, then please notify instructor prior to class (if possible) and be prepared to submit official documentation, as evidence.
 Remember, good attendance is essential!

-Note: (1) If you leave the FACE-TO-FACE classroom, during class, to answer a cell phone call (without prior notification), then you will be marked with one tardy.
+Note: (1) If you leave the classroom, during class, to answer a cell phone call (without prior notification), then you will be marked with one tardy.
 TWO tardies equal one absence.
 (2) Please also note that once the sign-up sheet has been distributed and collected by the instructor, you will not have the opportunity to sign it.
 This means you'll be marked absent.
-Please be on-time and this won't be an issue.
+Please be on time and this won't be an issue.
 (3) Please silence all mobile devices before class begins.